aedocw/epub2tts/README.md

+NOTE: If you are using this with Coqui for voice cloning, I urge you to check out [epub2tts-chatterbox](https://github.com/aedocw/epub2tts-chatterbox)!
+It is SO much better!
+Requires GPU, and is kind of slow, but the quality is amazing.
+No halucinations, way better emotion, it is a HUGE improvement!

 > epub2tts is a free and open source python app to easily create a full-featured audiobook from an epub or text file using realistic text-to-speech from [Coqui AI TTS](https://github.com/coqui-ai/TTS), OpenAI or MS Edge.
 > Also check out [epub2tts-edge](https://github.com/aedocw/epub2tts-edge) and [epub2tts-kokoro](https://github.com/aedocw/epub2tts-kokoro) for lighter-weight engine-specific versions.
 The kokoro engine is especially good and fast!